seas-computing/django-docker-template/README.md

 ## Using this template

-In order to use this template, clone the repo, remove the existing remote origin, and add a new remote for the new project repo.
+In order to use this template, click the "Use this template" button in the GitHub UI.

+Alternatively, you can clone the repo, remove the existing remote origin, and add a new remote for the new project repo.

 ```
 $ git remote rm origin